gusgonnet/docs/src/content/guide/getting-started/intro.md

 {{#if raspberry-pi}}
 The Raspberry Pi is an amazing credit-card sized computer with immense possibilities.

-This guide will show you how to connect your Raspberry Pi the Particle cloud and how to run software that interacts with real world through the pins on it.
+This guide will show you how to connect your Raspberry Pi to the Particle cloud and how to run software that interacts with real world through the pins on it.
 {{/if}}

 The guide is broken down into three parts: